WilliamLoy/rackspace-how-to-new/content/rackspace-email/set-up-rackspace-email-forwarding.md

 product_url: rackspace-email
 ---

 Configure a Rackspace Email mailbox to forward to another email address.
+If you require steps to set up forwarding for a Microsoft Exchange mailbox please see [Set up Microsoft Exchange email forwarding](/how-to/set-up-microsoft-exchange-email-forwarding/).

 ### Prerequisites